SamueleA/myPirlAddressBook/README.md

 Entries are saved in the blockchain.
 Click on 'save profile' to save your address book on the blockchain!

+The blockchain saves IPFS hashes of your profile to limit gas usage.

 Add me as a friend :) <br/>
 0x875a0f4ed70a2f4a74ee193504f10632c6d8f5d9